 Proposals for modifications will be considered jointly by PTV and the STU.
-Applications for modifications to school bus services can be found on the DET website: www.education.vic.gov.au/studenttransport
+Application forms for modifications to school bus services can be found on the DET website:www.education.vic.gov.au/studenttransport

-And submitted by email to: student.transport@edumail.vic.gov.au Ineligible/fare paying students cannot form part of a case for service modification.
+And submitted by email to: student.transport@edumail.vic.gov.au.

+Ineligible students cannot form part of a case for additions, retentions or modifications of services.